M.O. (album)

-M.O. is the seventh studio album by American hip hop recording artist Nelly.
-The album was released on September 30, 2013, by Republic Records, as the follow up to his sixth album, 5.0 (2010).
-The album is preceded by the release of its lead single, "Hey Porsche", released on February 19, 2013, and reached number forty-two on the US Billboard Hot 100.
-"Get Like Me", featuring Nicki Minaj and Pharrell, premiered online on June 18, 2013, and was officially released on July 2, 2013, as the album's second single.
+M.O. is the seventh studio album by American rapper Nelly.
+Republic Records released the album on September 30, 2013, as the follow-up to his sixth album, 5.0 (2010).
+Its lead single, "Hey Porsche", was released on February 19, 2013, and peaked at number 42 on the US Billboard Hot 100.
+"Get Like Me", featuring Nicki Minaj and Pharrell Williams, premiered online on June 18, 2013, and was released on July 2, 2013 as the album's second single.
 The album features guest appearances from Nicki Minaj, Pharrell, Future, T.I., Daley, 2 Chainz, Trey Songz, Fabolous, Wiz Khalifa, Florida Georgia Line, Nelly Furtado and Yo Gotti.

+M.O. moderately entered the Billboard 200 — debuting and peaking at number 14 — and was met with mixed critical response.
+It remains Nelly's final album styled in hip hop.

 Background and recording

 On July 3, 2011, Nelly made a public announcement on Today that he was recording a new album.
 On January 10, 2012, it was announced that Nelly would be working with producer Dr. Dre on new music, presumably for his seventh studio album.
 On January 15, 2012, Nelly announced via Twitter that he was working with singers Chris Brown, Trey Songz and producer Noel "Detail" Fisher on his new album.
 On July 3, 2012, he announced that the album would be titled M.O..
 In August 2012, in an interview with ThisIs50.com, Nelly confirmed that Akon and the St. Lunatics will appear on the album.

 On August 10, 2012, Nelly posted a photo on Instagram of himself and producer Mike Will Made It in a recording studio working on new material for the album.
 On July 7, 2013, it was announced that the album would be released on September 30, 2013.
 On September 4, 2013, the album cover was released.
 On September 10, 2013, the final track listing was released revealing guest appearances on the album from Nicki Minaj, Pharrell, Future, T.I., Daley, 2 Chainz, Trey Songz, Fabolous, Wiz Khalifa, Florida Georgia Line, Nelly Furtado and Yo Gotti.

 In September 2013, during an interview with Complex Nelly spoke about why he titled the album M.O., saying: "First of all, I’m excited that I get a chance to do a seventh album.
 [Laughs.]
 Also, being 14 years later [since Country Grammar was released], being able to do a lot of great things in 14 years and represent somewhere that a lot of people don’t get to represent, especially in the music business and definitely in the hip-hop game.
 I stand for the Midwest.
 That’s why the album’s titled M.O., ‘cause I’m still holding it down like that.
 My friends and family all call me Mo, so it’s kind of like really representing where I’m from and me at the same time."